syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ## Disable animation on navigation

-SfCalendar animate the content while navigate between different set of date range or move from one view to another view.
-This animation can be disabled by `EnableAnimation` as false.
-The following code example illustrates the same.
+The SfCalendar animates the content while navigating between different sets of date ranges or move from one view to another view.
+This animation can be disabled by setting the `EnableAnimation` to false.
+The following code example illustrates this process:

 {% tabs %}